 Michael Schidlow, head of Financial Crime Compliance and Emerging Risk Audit Development at HSBC Bank, stated that there’s a “more layered story at play” highlighting that cheap luxury goods may have been produced by a victim of human trafficking or child labor.
 Larger, trustworthy brands are audited, investigated and must report how they do business.
 With counterfeit, there is no way to know where your handbag is coming from.

-So consider the options before you set off to buy a counterfeit handbag!
+So consider the options before you set off to buy a counterfeit or replica handbag!
 There are so many other brands out there that you can trust if you cannot afford a luxury.
 Otherwise, save up, and make your purchase a special one.

 Comments will be approved before showing up.